andrewt3000/MachineLearning/neuralNets.md

 You train until the model (hopefully) converges on an acceptablely low error level.
 An epoch means the network has been trained on every example once.

+One tip is to begin by overtraining a small portion of your data by getting rid of regularization to see if you have a reasonalbe architecture.
+If you can't get the loss to zero, reconsider your architecture.

+Start with small regularization and find a learning rate that makes the loss go down.

 ### Data Preprocessing
 Feature scaling - scale each feature to be in a common range typically -1 to 1 where 0 is the mean value.
 For instance, in image processing you could subtract the mean pixel intensity for the whole image or by channel before scaling it to zero center the features.